 Smarter Balanced Interim Assessments

-The Smarter Balanced Assessment System has three components: the summative assessments, designed for accountability purposes; interim assessments (IAs), designed to support teaching and learning throughout the year; and the Digital Library, designed to support classroom-based formative assessment processes.
+The Smarter Balanced Assessment System has three components: the summative assessments, designed for accountability purposes; interim assessments, designed to support teaching and learning throughout the year; and the Digital Library, designed to support classroom-based formative assessment processes.
 The Smarter Balanced Assessment Graphic (PDF) displays the relationship between these components, the Common Core State Standards (CCSS), and college and career readiness.

-There are two types of Interim Assessments:
+There are two types of interim assessments:

 - Assessments are accessible in grades K–12.